Why Has that Short Sale Been on the Market So Long?

-It is very common to see a Wellington FL short sale have a DOM (Days On Market) well over 100 days, 200 days, even 300 days.
+It is very common to see a Wellington Florida short sale have a DOM (Days On Market) well over 100 days, 200 days, even 300 days.
 So why are these Wellington short sales still for sale?

 Here are a few possible reasons:

 - The home is no longer for sale, but still appears “Active” in the MLS

 - The seller is not allowing showings or making it difficult

 - The tenant is not allowing showings or making it difficult

 - There is no lockbox for easy entry